Controlled Polarization Switch in a Polariton Josephson Junction: Results

-Interestingly, the fine-tuning of the initial DCP value $\wp_c(0)$ in the vicinity of $\wp_c^{\rm crit}$ and the difference of the two critical values $\wp_{c\,L}^{\rm crit}\neq\wp_{c\,R}^{\rm crit}$ allows to achieve the `polarization switching' regime which was not previously reported.
+Interestingly, the fine-tuning of the initial DCP value $\wp_c(0)$ in the vicinity of $\wp_c^{\rm crit}$ and the difference of the critical values $\wp_{c\,L}^{\rm crit}\neq\wp_{c\,R}^{\rm crit}$ allows to achieve the `polarization switching' regime which was not previously reported.
 In this parameter range, the spatial dynamics of populations is not oscillatory [see Fig.~\ref{fig2}(d)--(f)], and the particle numbers $N_{L,R}$ (together with $\wp_{c\,L,R}^{\rm crit}$) only slightly drift in time.
 If during the evolution $\wp^{\rm crit}_c$ for the $i$-th half-ring decreases or increases, $\wp_c^i(t)$ may switch from the oscillatory to the self-trapped dynamics and vice versa; that happening at specific moments of time leads to the change of sign of the DCP to the opposite [see Fig.~\ref{fig3}(d,e)].
 Depending on parameters, the DCP of the opposite half-ring may be oscillating (d) or stay self-trapped for a longer time (e).
 Finally, Fig.~\ref{fig3}(f) shows a realization in which $\wp_c^L(t)$ passes through all possible Josephson regimes (harmonic and anharmonic oscillations, self-localization, and polarization switching).
-We summarize the parameter values at which various regimes are achieved in a diagram in Fig.~\ref{fig4}(b), together with more specific cases realized when $z(0)$ is tuned at a fixed $\wp_c(0)$ in the critical region [see Fig.~\ref{fig4}(c--e)].
-By choosing $z(0)$, one can achieve a subtle condition where self-localization results in the DCP inversion on one or both sides of the ring.
-More examples of the dynamics and parameter values (the system's nonlinearity, TE-TM splitting, and initial conditions) are provided in the SM.
+We note that in the parameter range corresponding to Fig.~\ref{fig3}(e,f), the time traces of the irregular switching of the DCPs $\wp_c^{R,L}(t)$ do not settle into a simple periodic or quasiperiodic pattern.
+This behavior is compatible with the onset of deterministic chaos, and the range of the initial conditions identified that lead to this weakly chaotic behavior is presented by the red dots in the diagram of Fig.~\ref{fig4}(b).
+Overall, Fig.~\ref{fig4}(b) summarizes the parameter values at which various regimes are achieved, and indicates more specific cases realized when $z(0)$ is tuned at a fixed $\wp_c(0)$ in the critical region [see Fig.~\ref{fig4}(c--e)].
+By choosing $z(0)$, one can achieve a subtle condition where self-localization results in the DCP inversion on one or both halves of the ring.
+More examples of various regimes and parameter diagrams for varying nonlinearity, TE-TM splitting, and geometry of the barriers are presented below.